-- 1. Select the VPN connection and click on the Connect button of the VPN connection entry in the Main Pulse Secure Linux client screen. - 2.
-New window opens to continue authentication process based on the authentication method configured for the realm.
+- 1. Select the VPN connection and Click on the Connect option of the VPN connection entry in the Main Pulse Secure Linux client screen. - 2.
+New window opens up to continue authentication process based on the authentication method configured for the realm.